wp-portugal/wp-portugal.com/wp-content/plugins/login-with-ajax/readme.txt

  * Easy-to-customize and overridable template files
  * Well-documented

+First released in 2009, the oldest login plugin for WordPress, regularly maintained and updated since then!

 = Pro Add-On Features =
 As of version 4.0, [we now offer a Pro add-on](https://loginwithajax.com/) which extends Login With AJAX with multiple new features: